jjamieson12/SUPA_CPP_Labs/README.md

 ![](./assets/GitSubmission.png)

-If the submission is successfull you should see a notification within the source control tab that the submission CI check has completed successfully.
+If the submission is successfull you should see a notification within the GitHub tab that the submission CI check has completed successfully.

 ## Some further notes on codespaces:
 - Provided you have a personal github account you should automatically get 60 core-hours of free codespace usage per-month, which should easily be enough for this course.